megatronhack/LeetcodeSolutions/API.md

-String s = "hello";   //double quote is string, single is chart char[] arraySet = s.toCharArray();  // string to char array s.equals();  // checking actual value s.indexOf('0'); //getting index of '0' in the string s.toCharArray();
+String s = "hello";   //double quote is string, single is chart char[] arraySet = s.toCharArray();  // string to char array s.equals();  // checking actual value s.indexOf('0'); //return first occurrence index of '0' in the string. int matchIndex = input.indexOf(s, fromIndex); ////returns the position of the first occurrence of a                                                           value starting "fromIndex" in a string, returns -1 if the                                                   value is not found. s.toCharArray();
 s.length();
 s.substring(start,end)  // not include end index

+int matchIndex = input.indexOf(s, fromIndex); //Check if there exists a substring same as s in the substring of input starting at fromIndex.

 StringBuilder sb = new StringBuilder();